kiatrou/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-second folder for pointers, arrays and strings
+even more pointers, arrays and strings